Balance Administration

 Release Payment

-Indicates whether the overpaid amount is approved for refund or manual adjustment.
-Status is visualized with a red icon
+Indicates whether the overpaid amount is approved for refund handling.

 Financed